-Please note: This calendar shows activities organized or sponsored by the PNA or the Greenwood Senior Center.
+Please note: This calendar shows activities organized or sponsored by the PNA (including the Greenwood Senior Center).
 It does not include activities organized by other community members, groups, or businesses renting space at the centers.

 - This event has passed.